Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - It is __invariably__ saddening to look through new eyes at __things upon which__ you have extended your own __powers of adjustment__.

 - Moreover He told it to me at a time of confusion, when I had reached __the point of believing everything and nothing__ about him.

+- "These things excite me so," she whispered.

+- Gatsby indicated a gorgeous, scarcely __human orchid of a woman__ who __sat in state__ under a white plum tree.